Zoran Stavreski

-Zoran Stavreski (born 29 October 1964 in Ohrid) is Macedonian politician and formerly Deputy Prime Minister in charge of Finance.
+Zoran Stavreski (born 29 October 1964 in Ohrid) is a Macedonian politician and formerly Deputy Prime Minister in charge of Finance.

 Education

 Graduated from the Faculty of Economics of the Ss.
 Cyril and Methodius University of Skopje in 1987.
 In 1997 he received the degree of Master of Economics.
 Fluent in English.

 Career

 In 1993–2000 he was an advisor and head of the Research Office of the Macedonian National Bank.
 In 2001 he was undersecretary in the Ministry of Finance.
 In 2001–2006 he worked in various positions at the World Bank.